 Good to know

-The Spanish currency is the Euro (1 Euro = 100 cents).
+The Dutch currency is Euro (1 Euro = 100 cents).

 Major Credit Cards (Visa, American Express, Eurocard/Mastercard, Diners Club) are accepted in most hotels, restaurants and shops.

 Amsterdam is as its best from May (when the tulips are out) to August (when the days are the longest).
 The climate is moderate maritime, with warm summers and cool winters, and typically high humidity - you always have a chance of seeing rain in Amsterdam!